saaad3/css-variable-fonts/README.md

 **With variable fonts, different variations of a typeface are incorporated into a single file rather than having a separate font file for every width, weight, or style and use CSS to vary the appearance of a typeface to achieve the desired output.**

-**Note:** Some variable fonts _(almost all google fonts)_ come in two files: one for roman (regular) with all its variations, and one for italic variations.
+**Note:** Some variable fonts _(almost all google fonts)_ come in two files: one for roman (upright / regular) with all its variations, and one for italic variations.
 This is sometimes done to reduce the overall file size in cases where the italics aren't needed.

 ## Variation Axis

 Variable fonts have **variation axes**, each of which is a numeric range describing a specific aspect of the typeface design.
 For example, the “weight” axis controls how light or how bold the letterforms can be, and the “width” axis controls how narrow or how wide they can be.
+A Variable font may have single variation axis or any number of, it entirely depends on typeface designer.
 An axis can be a range or a binary value.
 Weight might range from 1–1000, whereas italic might be 0 or 1 (off or on).

 There are five registered variation axes in the OpenType specification which are frequent and common enough that authors of specification felt they are worth standardizing.

 The five registered variation axis are:

 1. Weight
 2. Width
 3. Italic
 4. Slant
 5. Optical Size

-Additionally, typeface designers may provide custom variation axes to customise other aspects of the font, such as x-height/
+Additionally, typeface designers may provide custom variation axes to customise other aspects of the font.

 **The variation axis are identifed by 4 letter words tag.
 The standard variation axis are identified by lowercase letters and custom are with uppercase letters.**